Micro4food/wiki-workstation/README.md

 ```
 ![change password](https://cdn.mos.cms.futurecdn.net/LU7wmpZXnggLT85ZLYK5Gh-970-80.png)

-### OPTINAL - Add the workspace folder to the sidebar, so you can easily check your files and f
+### OPTINAL - Add the workspace folder to the sidebar
+This is to easily check your files and folders
 ### Install the extension ssh FS
 https://marketplace.visualstudio.com/items?itemName=Kelvin.vscode-sshfs <br />
 This extension  makes it possible to acces the workstation in a folder format similar to a windows setup.
 It connects to the workstation via a ssh connection.